thisisthor/lectures/sessions/01/README.md

 # Today, Monday 8th of January

 * Welcome
-* Before class
 * Introduction to the brief
-* The History of the Web
+* Quiz
 * Open Source
 * Create mini-lessons in groups
 * Present mini-lessons

 ## Welcome

-> `Before class`
+> `Before class you should have watched this film`

-#### Bring in an item which symbols connectivity to you and explain why it does that in class.

 [![webhistory1](assets/youtube1.png)](https://www.youtube.com/watch?v=1UStbvRnwmQ)

+### Introduce yourself and the item that represents connectivity to you

 ### Introduction to the brief